 The Capital Programme is approved annually by the Police, Fire and Crime Commissioner for Essex, as part of the annual budget setting process.
-The Asset Board, chaired by the Chief Finance Officer, agree in-year variations to the capital programme up to the value of £250k, with variations above £250k approved by the Police, Fire and Crime Commissioner.
+The Programme Management Board agrees in-year variations to the capital programme up to the value of £250k, with variations above £250k approved by the Police, Fire and Crime Commissioner.

-The Asset Board provides scrutiny to projects, which require a formal business case to ensure they meet Service objectives, while achieving value for money.
+The Programme Management Board provides scrutiny to projects, which require a formal business case to ensure they meet Service objectives, while achieving value for money.
 The role of the board is also to monitor and assess the effectiveness and delivery of the capital programme.
 These roles are set out in the board's terms of reference.